Domestic Violence Definitions

 The Texas Council on Family Violence defines "battering" as:

 A pattern of coercive control that one person exercises over another.
 Battering is a behavior that physically harm, arouses fear, prevents a woman from doing what she wishes or forces her to behave in ways she does not want.
 Battering includes the use of physical and sexual violence, threats and intimidation, emotional abuse, and economic deprivation.

 National Expert on Family Violence, Barbara Hart, defines Domestic Violence as:

 "Domestic violence involves a continuum of behaviors ranging from degrading remarks to cruel jokes, economic exploitation, punches and kicks, false imprisonment, sexual abuse, suffocating actions, maiming assaults, and homicide.
 Unchecked, domestic violence usually increases in frequency and severity.
 Many victims suffer all forms of abuse.
 Verbal and emotional abuse may be subtler than physical harm, but this does not mean that it is less destructive to victims.
 Many have said that the emotional scars take much longer to heal than the broken bones."

 - The majority of victims of family violence in Texas in 2012 were between the ages of 20 and 24.

-- The most common weapon involved in family violence cases in 2012 in Texas was physical force through the use of hands, feet, and fists.
-That accounted for 80.3% of the incidents.
+- The most common weapon involved in family violence cases in 2012 in Texas was physical force through the use of hands, feet, and fists, accounting for 80.3% of incidents.

 - In Texas, 39% of all women murdered in 2011 were victims of intimate partner violence.